jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 deduced from the [WanX Documentation](https://wanchain/wanx).

-In the options we need to define the Bitcoin address that will be the revoker address, in the case that we need to revoke the transaction.
+In the options we need to define the Bitcoin address that will be the revoker address.
 The revoker address must be a legacy address, and it does not need to be funded.
-Thus, for the revoker we will create a new legacy bitcoin address for the sole purpose of revoking.
+Thus, we will create a new legacy bitcoin address for the sole purpose of revoking.

 ```bash
 $ bitcoin-cli -testnet getnewaddress '' legacy